imagej/imagej.github.io/_pages/scripting/generic-dialog.md

 ---
-title: Generic dialog
+title: Generic Dialog
+project: /software/imagej
 ---

 ## Introduction

 The {% include javadoc project='ImageJ1' package='ij/gui' class='GenericDialog' %} class is part of [ImageJ](/software/imagej) and can be used to make simple graphical user interfaces for scripts and plugins.
-It requires a bit more of work than with the [script parameters](/scripting/parameters) option but offers more possibilities.
+It requires a bit more work than with the [script parameters](/scripting/parameters) feature of [SciJava](/libs/scijava), but offers more possibilities.

-Fiji offers an additional {% include javadoc project='Fiji' package='fiji/util/gui' class='GenericDialogPlus' %} subclass which include additional GUI item like a file input with a browse button.
+Fiji offers an additional {% include javadoc project='Fiji' package='fiji/util/gui' class='GenericDialogPlus' %} subclass which include additional GUI items like a file input with a browse button.

-Like the script parameters, plugins using the Generic Dialog (or one of its subclass) are macro recordable.
+As with script parameters, plugins using the `GenericDialog` (or one of its subclasses) are macro recordable.

 ### In Jython (or similar scripting language)